DevHammad0/physical-ai-robotics-textbook/docs/chapters/chapter-2-gazebo/intro.md

 sidebar_position: 1
 ---

-# Module 2: Gazebo & Digital Twins
+# Chapter 2: Gazebo & Digital Twins

 Gazebo is a powerful, open-source physics simulator for robotics.
 This module teaches you how to create realistic digital twins of robots and environments.